aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/open-science-wg.md

 Periodically, we also organise meetings in webinar format, which are open to all interested members in and beyond DSWB.

 You can subscribe to the DSWB community calendar to get information about future meetings.
-You can also ask Precious Onyewuchi (@preshh0), Malvika Sharan (@msharan) or Miranda Barasa to add you to the calendar.
+You can also ask Precious Onyewuchi, Malvika Sharan or Miranda Barasa to add you to the calendar.

 ## Archiving notes

-All meeting notes after the meeting are archived in this repository in the [wg-meetings](../project-management/wg-meetings) folder.
+All meeting notes after the meeting are archived in this repository in the [wg-meetings](https://github.com/aphrc-dswb/dswb-open-science-capacity-wg/tree/main/project-management/wg-meetings) folder.
 This repository is regularly updated.
 As we progress, this repository will contain the following: